zhaokg/Rbeast/README.md

 * Hu, T., Toman, E.M., Chen, G., Shao, G., Zhou, Y., Li, Y., Zhao, K. and Feng, Y., 2021.
 [Mapping fine-scale human disturbances in a working landscape with Landsat time series on Google Earth Engine](https://pages.charlotte.edu/gang-chen/wp-content/uploads/sites/184/2021/05/Hu_2021_BEAST-HF-s.pdf).
 ISPRS Journal of Photogrammetry and Remote Sensing, 176, pp.250-261. (an application paper)

+## Compilation from C source code (for developers and experts only)

+ Though not needed but if preferred, the code can be compiled for your specific machines.
+Check the [Rbeast\Source](https://github.com/zhaokg/Rbeast/tree/master/Source) folder at GitHub for details.

+## Reporting Bugs or getting help

+BEAST is distributed as is and without warranty of suitability for application.
+The one distributed above is still a beta version, with potential room for further improvement.
+If you encounter flaws with the software (i.e. bugs) please report the issue.
+Providing a detailed description of the conditions under which the bug occurred will help to identify the bug, you can directly email its maintainer Dr. Kaiguang Zhao at zhao.1423@osu.edu.
+Alternatively, Use the [Issues tracker](https://github.com/zhaokg/Rbeast/issues) on GitHub to report issues with the software and to request feature enhancements.

+## Acknowledgement:

+BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhang, and Kaiguang Zhao.
+The development of BEAST received supported through Microsoft Azure for Research (CRM0518513) and a USGS 104B grant and a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
+The contribution of Xuesong Zhang was supported through USDA-ARS.

 <h2 id="publicationid" name="publicationid"> Selected publications using BEAST/Rbeast  </h2>   <a name=publications></a>

 Despite being published originally for ecological and enviornmental applications, BEAST is developed as a generic tool applicable to time series or time-series-like data arising from all disciplines.
 BEAST is not a heuristic algorithm but a rigorous statistical model.
 Below is a list of selected peer-reviewed pulications that used BEAST for statistical data analysis.